crodier/software-blog/threadDumps.md

 The state of the threads is actually "TIMED_WAIT", which VisualVM displays as sleeping.

-# TODO: continue writing here

 ### Power of JVM instrumentation

-As you can see, the JVM gives an enormous amount of information about the state of the JVM and the threads within it.
-This advantage of using
+As you can see, the JVM provides an enormous amount of information regarding internal state of the JVM and the threads running within it.
+The advantage of using
 Java as a server side software language can not be understated.
-There has never been a language with this much power while at the same time easy to author, and given the wealth of instrumentation, nearly trivial to observe and debug at runtime, including in production itself.
+There has never been a language with this much power while at the same time easy to author, and given the wealth of instrumentation, nearly trivial to observe and debug at runtime (including of course using thread dumps, in production itself.)
 The instrumentation is one of the major advantages of the JVM over competing languages.
 While others offer similar, none are as elegant or powerful as the JVM today still in 2023.
 This same power has existed in the JVM almost exactly as it does today, since the late 1990s.

 ## Information gleaned from a thread dump